Nishat30/Nishat30/README.md

 - 🌱 I’m currently dirtying my hands on **Full Stack Development**

-- 🤝I’m looking for help with starting with **blockchain development and solidit**
+- 🤝I’m looking for help with starting with **blockchain development and solidity**

 - 💬 Ask me about **Data Structures & Algorithms**